 This is fine and may be exactly what you need if you're planning to sell lots of single products along with your membership offerings.

-How much of a priority is this membership software you're using to the company that created it?
+Is this membership software a priority the company that created it?

 Membership software can be intense to create and maintain effectively, not to mention to continually update with new features.
 Unless a software package has first priority by its creators, it may not get the attention it needs.
 Remember, this is the software that will be running your business.